 Do you feel no matter how hard you aim for achieving your goals somehow you fail to hit the mark?

-You know what you need to do but just don’t seem to be able to do it or you get so far along and then sabotage your efforts and don’t understand quite how or why?
+You know what you need to do but just don’t seem to be able to do it or you get so far and then sabotage your efforts and don’t quite understand how or why?

 Hi, I’m Bernice Fitzgibbon and I have been there many times.

 It wasn’t that I didn’t have all the information to achieve my goals and I certainly had the desire.

 However, each time I would get close something would go wrong or I would make a decision that deep down I knew wasn’t right.
 Because I didn’t have the confidence in myself I allowed myself to be swayed by the so-called experts and always to my determent.